altjerue/altjerue.github.io/_pages/cv.md

 ### High energy physics around black holes

-- Theory and observation of high energy radiation in different scenarios where black holes are involved.
+- Theory and observation of high energy radiation in different scenarios where black holes are involved
-  - Radiation transport.
+  - Radiation transport
-  - Radiation source and source region. - Particles acceleration processes.
+  - Radiation source and source region
+  - Particles acceleration processes
-- Active galactic nuclei.
+- Active galactic nuclei
-  - Blazars.
+  - Blazars
-    - Acceleration processes in the emission region.
+    - Acceleration processes in the emission region
-    - Location of the emission region.
+    - Location of the emission region
-    - The spectral effects due to different constituents of the material in the emission region.
+    - The spectral effects due to different constituents of the material in the emission region
-  - Radio galaxies.
+  - Radio galaxies
-  - Quasars.
+  - Quasars
-  - Tidal disruption events.
+  - Tidal disruption events
-- Microquasars.
+- Microquasars
-- Gamma-ray bursts.
+- Gamma-ray bursts
+- Pulsars
+- X-ray binaries

 ### Numerical Astrophysics
 - Numerical solutions to the radiation transport equation with astrophysical applications.